julioalex-rezende/ccf-app-samples/GET_STARTED.md

 ### Testing: Application Endpoints

-Now you can send requests to your endpoints, following sample requests to log application [(ccf-app-template)](https://github.com/microsoft/ccf-app-template/tree/main/js)
+Now you can send requests to your endpoints, the following sample requests to log application [(ccf-app-template)](https://github.com/microsoft/ccf-app-template/tree/main/js)

 In another terminal: